What is an undergraduate degree?

 Top-ups are Level 6 Bachelors degrees that turn qualifications like foundation degrees or Higher National Certificates into full degrees, through an additional year of study.

 We offer Level 7 combined-honours degrees, securing you a Masters-level qualification.
-These courses require an extra year of study.
+These courses require an extra year of study, four in total.
 Awards at advanced level include Master of Science (MSci); Master of Mathematics (MMath); Master of Engineering (MEng); and Master of Chemistry (MChem).

 On this route, you’ll work for an organisation and study for a degree at the same time.
 You’ll get paid a salary, and your tuition fees will be covered by your employer and the government.

-HTQs provide vocationally-focused training and skills for specific industries.
-The Level 4 qualifications are equivalent to a year of a degree.
-Higher National Diplomas are Level 5 courses equivalent to two years of a degree, offering the opportunity to top up to a full degree.
+HTQs are vocational and focused training courses covering skills for specific industries.
+Qualifications like the Higher National Certificate (HNC) are Level 4 qualifications and are equivalent to a year of degree study.
+Higher National Diplomas (HNDs) are Level 5 courses equivalent to two years of a degree, often offering the opportunity to top up to a full degree.

 CertHEs are Level 4 qualifications equivalent to one year of a degree, and typically related to a profession.
-Again, there’s usually an opportunity to top up to a full degree
+Like Foundation degrees and Higher Technical Qualifications, there’s usually an opportunity to top up to a full degree.

 Other types of undergraduate degrees